-So now back to Michelle Bridges Tandoori Chicken with Carrot Salad, I did make a few adjustments but I will be giving you the recipe as it is written in the book.
+Now back to Michelle Bridges Indian Spiced Chicken with Carrot Salad, I did make a few adjustments but I will be giving you the recipe as it is written in the book.
 I didn’t have tandoori seasoning so I used the spices I would usually use to make a curry, ground cumin, coriander, turmeric, garam masala, chilli powder, white pepper and fennel seed and coated the chicken in the mix.

 I also chose to bake the chicken for 20mins on 190 degrees rather than pan fry with oil.

 The conversation over dinner was actually quite funny as I explained to Mr GG that Michelle thinks I only need to allow 100gm of chicken per person with this dish.
-He looked at me like I was a little nuts because I was speaking about her as if we had just come from chat.
+He looked at me like I was a little crazy because I was speaking about her as if we were best friends.

-There were a few things Mr GG and I agreed not to tell her though… firstly, the dish needed a low fat yoghurt riata, which I made to go with it.
+There were a few things Mr GG and I agreed not to tell her though.
+Firstly, the dish needed a low-fat yoghurt raita, which I made to go with it.
 I don’t think she would mind though as it only added 30 calories per serve.

 Thirdly, and worst of all, it wasn’t enough for me as my main meal!
 I had another 100gms of chicken and a burrito wrap to bring me up to a whopping 634calories for my evening meal.

 Michelle tells me I only need 319 calories per meal.
 Oops!
 I doubled it!